-Step 5: Attach the pot clips.
-Remember to pre-drill the holes first and then attach them with screws.
+Step 5: Lastly, I attached the pot clips.
 I absolutely love these pot clips.
 They don’t look terribly sturdy, but they hold the pots very well.

 I painted my pots using this paint so that they would have a nice contrast with the light beige planter.

 For my herbs, I planted spicy oregano, parsley, a few sweet basils, thyme, Thai basil, cilantro, and of course catnip.
 So obviously Henry wanted the Oregano instead.

 I love how you can easily slide the pots in and out of the hooks!
 These Pot Klips are great.